carpentries-incubator/machine-learning-librarians-archivists/_episodes/05-applying-machine-learning.md

 ## Predictions into actions

 Machine learning models produce predictions.
-We can use these predictions in a variety of ways.
 How we use these predictions is a critical consideration when using Machine Learning.
 A “perfect” model could be useless if the predictions it makes are used in an inappropriate way and an “average” model might be beneficial if it is carefully used within other workflows.

 ![Two possible ways of using Machine Learning Predictions](../fig/05-predictions-to-actions.png)